Zaibatsu: Big Four

-New zaibatsu
+New Zaibatsu

 Beyond the Big Four, consensus is lacking as to which companies can be called zaibatsu, and which cannot.
 After the Russo-Japanese War, a number of so-called "second-tier" zaibatsu also emerged, mostly as the result of business conglomerations and the awarding of lucrative military contracts.
 Some more famous second-tier zaibatsu include the Ōkura, Furukawa, and Nakajima groups.

 The early zaibatsu permitted some public shareholding of some subsidiary companies, but never of the top holding company or key subsidiaries.

-The monopolistic business practices by the zaibatsu resulted in a closed circle of companies until Japanese industrial expansion on the Asian mainland (Manchukuo) began in the 1930s, which allowed for the rise of a number of new groups (shinko zaibatsu), including Nissan.
+The monopolistic business practices by the zaibatsu resulted in a closed circle of companies until Japanese industrial expansion in Northeast China (known as Manchukuo during era of Japanese colonial expansion) began in the 1930s, which allowed for the rise of a number of new groups (shinko zaibatsu), including Nissan.
 These new zaibatsu differed from the traditional zaibatsu only in that they were not controlled by specific families, but not in terms of business practices.